mryab/efficient-dl-systems/week02_management_and_testing/homework/README.md

 If you have also done the Hydra configuration assignment, make sure to check out [this guide](https://dvc.org/doc/user-guide/experiment-management/hydra-composition) on integrating Hydra with DVC experiment management.

+# Submission format
+When submitting this assignment, you should attach a .zip archive that contains:
+- The source code with all your fixes and improvements
+- A Markdown/PDF report in the root of the project folder that:
+  1. Details the changes you made to the original code (we will run `diff` and see if everything is explained)
+  2. Tells how to run the modified code (i.e., which command line arguments you have added and how to use them)
+  3. Describes your process of fixing and adding new tests for Task 1
+  4. Gives a link to the Weights and Biases project with all necessary logs for tasks 2 and 3
+- If you solved Tasks 3 or 4, please ensure that the archived project contains the corresponding configuration/lock files as well.
+- An updated `requirements.txt` file, if your solution requires new dependencies such as `wandb`, `hydra-core` or `dvc`.